In this very first episode, we will be talking about living a life of less regret. I cannot think of any better way to kickstart GetCoached360.

-He takes you through this path of understanding with the “Sentient Process Network Theory” as the foundation.
+He takes you through this understanding path with the “Sentient Process Network Theory” as the foundation.
 It is a comprehensive and evidence-based blueprint of the human condition.
 He developed the map to help us get to know ourselves and others better and use that understanding to optimize success.

 He believes that identifying the things we value is the first step.
 The rest follows as we make decisions that align with what we value the most.